tsepakme/tsepakme.com/app/blog/content/edge-computing.md

 ## Conclusion
 Edge computing is changing the landscape of web development by offering faster, more secure, and scalable solutions.
 As tools like **Cloudflare Workers** and **AWS Lambda@Edge** evolve, developers will have more ways to build seamless, low-latency applications.

----
-*What are your thoughts on edge computing?
-Have you used edge functions in your projects?
-Share your experiences in the comments!*